Installing vinyl plank flooring is an easy beginner-friendly project. Get all the details of how to prep the floor and install step-by-step!

 - Make sure the floor is level within a quarter inch.
 If it is not, you need to level it with a floor patch or similar floor leveling compound.

-- Fill any large dents or grooves deeper than a quarter inch with a floor patch. sand down any high spots.
+- Fill any low spots, large dents, or grooves deeper than a quarter inch with a floor patch. sand down any high spots.

 - Remove baseboards gently with a pry bar and label them for re-use.
-Alternatively, you can leave the baseboards in place and later add shoe-molding to cover the gap between the new floor and wall.
+Alternatively, you can leave the baseboards in place and later add shoe molding to cover the gap between the new floor and wall.

 - IMPORTANT – Vinyl plank flooring is a floating floor and needs to be able to move around with contraction and expansion and cannot have any immovable permanent fixtures on it.
 If you intend to add any new cabinets or built-ins in the room you need to do that before you install the flooring.
 (We added new cabinets for our kitchen)